01 of 10

 Hot Purple Bedroom

-Color is coming to the walls of bedrooms everywhere, and as we're learning that black bedroom walls make a dazzling statement, more colors are lining up to join in on the fun.
+Color is coming to the walls of bedrooms everywhere, and as we're learning that black and other dark bedroom walls make a dazzling statement, more colors are lining up to join in on the fun.
 Bright shades of purple like the one seen in this space are a perfect choice for bedrooms because they are colorful and energetic yet warm.
 The combination makes for a cozy space with a wall color that will make you smile every time you wake up.Continue to 7 of 10 below.

 07 of 10

 Purple doesn't just work well with other colors when they're combined in a room, it blends beautifully with a number of other shades in the paint can as well.
 This picture-perfect vignette comes to us courtesy of a deep an introspective wall color brought about by the mixture of purple and dark brown.
 While at first glance the wall may seem to be simple brown, complementing the wood tones in the space, it doesn't take long to notice that there's something extra in the color of the walls.
 While subtle, the purple in the color gives it a little extra depth and life which adds to the drama of the space.Continue to 8 of 10 below.

 If you've got some furniture pieces that are in need of an update, reupholstering is great, but why not throw in a new color for some added fun?
 This classic chesterfield piece takes on a whole new life when reimagined in a cool new shade.Continue to 9 of 10 below.